hotsphink/proposal-defer-import-eval/README.md

 synchronously load the file.

 Speaking to the Firefox case specifically, it was reported on DevTools that our most significant cost was the full parsing and evaluation of the modules.
-At present, our custom solution excludes the ability to use certain tooling, such as typescript, to validate our code and also restricts the optimizations that we can perform.
+At present, our custom solution precludes the ability to use certain tooling, such as typescript, to validate our code and also restricts the optimizations that we can perform.
 In an ideal world, we would transition all of our frontend code to ES modules, rather than implementing a custom solution.